Prayrika/SocialCops-APMC/README.md

       The interactive script performs three tasks :
       - (i) forms the dataframe for the cluster of APMC and crop required to be analysed (function: form_data),
       - (ii) helps to analyse the behaviour of prices over a monthly span sothat additive or multiplicative nature of the seasonality be deduced,
-      - (iii) Once detected, it gives a seasonal decomposition plot representation of the data and compares the raw data with         deseasonalised trend in prices (functions: plot seasonal, detect_seasonality).
+      - (iii) Once detected, it gives a seasonal decomposition plot representation of the data and compares the original modal prices with deseasonalised prices and prices after trend removal (functions: plot seasonal, detect_seasonality).

 ### 2) GRAPH IMAGES :
        -Image files corresponding to various observations used for analysis.